Docker vs. Containerd: A Quick Comparison (2023)

 Docker is a tool that provides a standardized format for packaging applications and their dependencies into containers.
 It also provides a way to manage and orchestrate containerized applications, allowing users to easily deploy and manage their applications using Docker tools such as Docker Swarm.

 Containers existed way before Docker.
 But Docker made everything easier with a rather simple approach.
-Not to say that it was simple for the developers to write this utility.
+This is not to say that it was simple for the developers to write this utility.
 But it was simple for users to manage containers with it.

 To understand what Containerd is and how it works, we must first understand how Docker works.